jhpyle/docassemble/_docs/config.md

 Note that users with `admin` privileges will always see the "My Interviews" link.

+## <a name="show dispatch link"></a>Showing the "available interviews" link

+If the `show dispatch link` directive is set to `True`, and you have configured the [`dispatch`] directive, then logged-in users will see an "Available Interviews" link in the web app menu, which will direct them to the `/list` page of your site.

+{% highlight yaml %}
+show dispatch link: True
+{% endhighlight %}

+By default, this is not shown in the web app menu.

 ## <a name="allow registration"></a>Invitation-only registration

 If the `allow registration` directive is set to `False`, users will